-In the Class of 2020, approximately fifty Martin Luther King, Jr. Scholarships were offered to accepted students.
+In the Class of 2021, sixty-five Martin Luther King, Jr. Scholarships were offered to accepted students.

 Established in 1985, this full-tuition scholarship assists undergraduate Southeast Asian students who currently reside in the Greater Providence area and demonstrate a desire and ability to contribute to the College’s diversity.
 Selections are made by a committee and are awarded to students with financial need, community service, demonstrated leadership potential, and a strong high school performance.
 No separate application is required to be considered for this award.
 Scholarships are awarded to incoming freshmen only; transfer students are not eligible for consideration.

-In the Class of 2020, three Cunningham Scholarships were offered to accepted students.
+In the Class of 2021, four Cunningham Scholarships were offered to accepted students.